 It is not because I do not like spice, because I like spicy, but everything I was eating had it.
 Foods like budae jjigae, tteokbokki, cheese buldak, to a ton of other dishes all have the prominent one-note taste of gochujang which also includes the flavor profile of Hwa ramyun.

 Glossing over the noodles is like glossing over the bun of a burger, and these noodles are a solid standout.
-Surprisingly for an instant noodle, they have a good body to them and are silky and slurpable (they are also one of my favorite instant noodles).
+Surprisingly for an instant noodle they have a good body to them and are silky and slurpable (they are also one of my favorite instant noodles).

 In Korea, you will find kimchi everywhere, and if you have it, use it.
 If you don’t have it, go out and get it because it’s the perfect topping to this ramyun (keep in mind I’m no expert on ramyun, and I’m sure Koreans might have some better tips).